 Tannin Catappa leaves are harvested just for us by hand by a family-owned operation from a small village in Tamil Nadu, India, free of pesticides, herbicides, and pollution.
 They're gathered after having fallen from the trees, rinsed and sun dried, with the bottom part snipped off for ease of use and packaging.

 Our "Nano" Size Catappa Leaves are average about 2.5"- 3.5" (6cm - 9cm) in size.
-Perfect for smaller tanks, vivariums and all kinds of cool concepts where smaller leaves are desired!
+These hard-to-come-by leaves are perfect for smaller tanks, vivariums and all kinds of cool concepts where smaller leaves are desired!

 PREPARATION: Before using the leaves in your aquarium, we recommend soaking them in fresh water for a few days to let them become waterlogged and to leach off some of the tannins.
 Then, you can place them on the bottom of your aquarium as a functional and aesthetic substrate enhancer, or place them into a filter sock and use them simply as a filter media to help foster "blackwater" conditions in your aquarium.

 NOTE: Just how many leaves to use depends upon what type of effect you're looking for.
 We recommend starting off slowly, with about 4 Nano Size Catappa leaves for each 10 gallons of capacity.
 There is no real "recipe" for how much...This is just a "rule of thumb" that we've used over the years.
 Your experience may vary!
 As the leaves decompose, you can leave them in, or siphon out and replace as necessary.